Upcoming Deadlines:

 Can my PLC courses count toward the distribution requirements in the MC/MPA program?

-Learners who apply, are admitted, and enroll in the MC/MPA program via the PLC pathway may use their PLC coursework to satisfy the MPA distribution requirements.
+Learners who apply, are admitted, and register for the MC/MPA program via the PLC pathway may use their PLC coursework to satisfy the MPA distribution requirements.

 When must I be on campus for the MC/MPA program if admitted via the PLC pathway?

-Does the PLC pathway to the MC/MPA program cost less than the traditional MC/MPA pathway?
+Does the PLC pathway to the MC/MPA program cost less than the traditional MC/MPA degree?

-What are the admissions requirements for learners who have completed the PLC and are applying to the MC/MPA degree program?
+What are the admissions requirements for learners who have completed the PLC and are applying to the MC/MPA degree program via the PLC pathway?

-Admissions requirements for those who apply via the PLC pathway are the same as for those who apply to any HKS degree program with the one distinction being an applicant who wants to apply via the PLC pathway must apply in the next application cycle after they receive the credential.
+Admissions requirements for those who apply via the PLC pathway are the same as for those who apply to any HKS degree program with the one distinction being an applicant who wants to apply via the PLC pathway must apply in the next application cycle after they receive the Public Leadership Credential.
+During the application process, these applicants will have the opportunity to flag that they are applying via the PLC pathway.
 For more information regarding the HKS application process in general, please see How to Apply.

 What information will the PLC program provide to HKS Admissions?